kensho-technologies/graphql-compiler/README.md

     }
 }
 ```
-This returns one row for every `Animal` that does not have a color defined.
+This returns one row for every `Animal` that has a color defined.
 #### Constraints and Rules
 * Must be applied on a property field.
 * `value` must be empty.